otku/gomoku-ai/README.md

 # Gomoku
-Simple gomoku multiplayer game, created for learning Node.js and Socket.io.
+A simple gomoku multiplayer game, created for learning Node.js and Socket.io.

 ## Description of application